skx/marionette/README.md

 # Module Types

-Our primitives are implemented in 100% pure golang, however adding [new modules as plugins](#adding-modules) is possible, and contributions for various purposes are most welcome.
+Our primitives are implemented in 100% pure golang, and are included with our binary.
+However note that it is possible to implement external plugin-modules, as described in [HACKING.md](HACKING.md).

 There now follows a brief list of available/included modules: